Price-Point/public-api-docs/corporate-accounts/resources.md

 1. The price is the sum of lineItems and modifications denominated in `currency`.
 1. A chargeDetail is only valid if the price is not null.
 If the price is null, then check the `errors` field to see why.
 ## metadata
 Multiple resources have metadata like moves and shipments.
-They all follow the same structure
+They all follow the same structure.

 | Field           | Type     | Description                                     |
 | -------------   |----------|-------------------------------------------------|